Harrynoqs/Final-group-capstone/README.md

 # 📖 MotoMate <a name="about-project"></a>

-- Cyclehub is a booking app that allows users to easily book and reserve motorcycles online.
-With Cyclehub, users can log in and access a wide range of motorcycles to choose from.
+- SEH-BIKES is a booking app that allows users to easily book and reserve motorcycles online.
+With SEH-BIKES, users can log in and access a wide range of motorcycles to choose from.
 You can check the front-end of this project [here.](https://github.com/Harrynoqs/Final-group-capstone-frontend)

 ## 🛠 Built With <a name="built-with"></a>